BetterDiscord/docs/docs/plugins/basics/creating-a-plugin.md

 ```
 :::

 It's worth noting when deciding that each plugin is loaded similarly to a node module.
-This means that defining variables outside of the `module.exports` will not result in scope creep or variable bloat.
+This means that defining variables outside the `module.exports` will not result in scope creep or variable bloat.

 Once you've got that decided, go ahead and save your template in your [plugins folder](../introduction/quick-start#plugin-folder) as `ExamplePlugin.plugin.js` and change `ExamplePlugin` to the name of your choice.